-American citizens cherish the rights and freedoms of the United States as a constitutional, multicultural, nonsectarian democracy “with liberty and justice for all,” yet while the U.S. gives more foreign aid to Israel than to any other nation, many Americans are unaware that Palestinians in Gaza have lived under Israeli military siege since 2006, Palestinians in the West Bank live under Israeli military laws of occupation, hafrada and apartheid, and despite its claims to democracy, Israel has no constitution and over 50 laws discriminate against non-Jews in Israel.
+American citizens cherish, and continue to demand, the rights and freedoms of the United States as a constitutional, multicultural, non-sectarian democracy “with liberty and justice for all,” yet while the United States gives more foreign aid to Israel than to any other nation, many Americans are unaware that Palestinians in Gaza have lived under Israeli military siege since 2006, Palestinians in the West Bank live under Israeli military laws of occupation, hafrada and apartheid, and despite its claims to democracy, Israel has no constitution and over 50 laws discriminate against non-Jews in Israel.
 The fact is that “in the Jewish state, equality for Arabs is impossible by definition.”

-Affirming the “truth” stated in the U.S. Declaration of Independence that “all men (and women) are created equal,” Common Ground endorses the unanimous Palestinian rejection of Israel’s 2014 demand to be recognized as an ethno-nationalist “Jewish state,” stipulated in the 2020 Trump plan, and hosts Palestinians and Israeli Jews promoting one secular democratic state throughout historic Palestine, as proposed by Palestinian members of the Israeli Knesset and affirmed by BDS Co-founder Omar Barghouti in his 2009 article Re-imagining Palestine: Self-determination, Ethical De-colonization and Equality: “(A)lthough the BDS movement has never taken a position in the one-state/two-states debate, being a rights-based movement, the only solution that can logically accommodate the three basic rights stated in the BDS Call is a one democratic state solution… By emphasizing equal humanity as its most fundamental principle, the secular democratic state promises to end the fundamental injustices that have plagued Palestine and, simultaneously, to transcend national and ethnic dichotomies that now make it nearly impossible to envision ethical coexistence in a decolonized Palestine, based on equality, justice, and freedom.”
+Affirming the “truth” recognized in the U.S. Declaration of Independence that “all men (and women) are created equal,” Common Ground endorses the unanimous Palestinian rejection of Israel’s 2014 demand to be recognized as an ethno-religious “Jewish state,” stipulated in the 2020 Trump plan (p.
+4), and hosts Palestinians and Jewish Israelis promoting one secular democratic state throughout historic Palestine, as proposed by Palestinian members of the Israeli Knesset and affirmed by BDS Co-founder Omar Barghouti in his 2009 article Re-imagining Palestine: Self-determination, Ethical De-colonization and Equality: “(A)lthough the BDS movement has never taken a position in the one-state/two-states debate, being a rights-based movement, the only solution that can logically accommodate the three basic rights stated in the BDS Call is a one democratic state solution… By emphasizing equal humanity as its most fundamental principle, the secular democratic state promises to end the fundamental injustices that have plagued Palestine and, simultaneously, to transcend national and ethnic dichotomies that now make it nearly impossible to envision ethical coexistence in a decolonized Palestine, based on equality, justice, and freedom.”